1. DataSelf Architecture

 3. Rearranging Row Field Order: note how subtotals and row totals change.

 On Rows, drag Customer to the middle of the fields (note the red down arrow when dragging and dropping fields - the down arrow indicates where the field will be inserted).
-Drag Customer to the far right, then back to the left.
+Drag Customer to the far right and see how the data displays differently, then move it back to the left.

 10. Grand Totals and Subtotals

-Modify the Sales by Customer InvoiceNo Item worksheet to add totals and subtotals.
+Activity 8: Modify the Sales by Customer InvoiceNo Item worksheet to add grand totals and subtotals.

 1. Click the Sigma icon → Show Column Grand Totals.